collectiive/collectiive.github.io/_posts/2018-12-01-questions.md

 comments: true
 permalink: /essays/1
 redirect_from: /questions
-excerpt: "Open source software is eating the world.
-What is eating it from the inside?"
+excerpt: "Collectiive is a collaborative public effort to search for answers to questions vital to the sustainability of open source.
+Questions on how to make this altruistic model of innovation sustain for the next ten, thirty, hundred years."
 ---
-### Collectiive?
+> Open source software is eating the world.
+What is eating it from the inside?

 The open source movement is at an inflection point.
 The number, popularity, and usage of open source software is at an historic high; but the fundamental sustainability of the movement is shaky at best, non-existent at worst.

-**Collectiive** is a collaborative public effort to search for answers to questions vital to the sustainability of open source.
-Questions on how to make this altruistic model of innovation sustain for the next ten, thirty, hundred years.
+**Collectiive** is a collaborative public effort to search for answers to questions vital to the sustainability of open source: questions on how to make this altruistic model of innovation sustain for the next ten, thirty, hundred years.
 Reach out and help us ask the right questions!

 ### Questions
 - **Can we make the open-source movement self-sustaining?**